 And just like Episode 1, you don’t have to play through every level, you only need to play the ones that give you access to more areas of the ship and the ones where the guns are located.
 The other levels are optional.
 The extra levels have more enemies yes, but also more bonus items (also you can get helpful hints if you know where to look).
 You can pick up several items for points and gain extra lives when you reach a certain number of points (like in most retro platform games) and the keycards to unlock doors to progress.

 You also need to collect pistols as ammo to fight the enemies (at least those that can be destroyed).
-Your weapon even gets a new sprite (the backstory explains it as a Vorticon gun, more powerful than your previous raygun), which also explains how the last game’s final boss is now a regular enemy here that can be killed with just one shot.
+Your weapon even gets a new sprite (the backstory explains it as a Vorticon gun, more powerful than your previous raygun), which also explains how the last game’s final boss is now a regular enemy here can be killed with just one shot.
 You also start the game with the pogo stick you collected at the beginning of Episode 1, which doubles your jumping capability.

 So let’s move to Episode 3.
 I’ll come back to Episode 2 later on in the conclusion: